 Moa Park Track begins as a farm track, steadily climbing along the forest edge above the farmland of Canaan Downs.
 Pages Saddle is a short distance from the car park, where Rameka Track forks to the left.
 After 3 km you will reach Wainui Saddle, where Wainui Track descends north toward Wainui Hut (1 hr away), and eventually reaches Birds Clearing, inland from Pohara (3 hr away).

 Moa Park is a basin of sub-alpine scrub and tussock amid the surrounding beech-forest-cloaked ridges.
 It is unusual in that it occurs at such a low elevation; situated at 1000 m, it is well below the natural tree line for the area (obviously, given that is it surrounded by tall silver beech).
-It is thought that the inability for trees to grow is caused by the microclimate created through the shape of the basin acting as a sink for cold air, as well infertile and poorly-draining soil on the basin floor.
+It is thought that the inability for trees to grow is caused by the microclimate created through the basin acting as a sink for cold air, as well infertile and poorly-draining soil on the basin floor.

 Moa Park Shelter is located on a slightly elevated site at the southern end of the basin.
 The shelter was downgraded from a basic hut and thus the bunks were removed.
 Presumably this was partly due to the its slightly awkward position of being roughly equidistant of Castle Rocks Hut, Wainui Hut and Canaan Downs car park (nearby Holyoake Shelter suffered the same demotion, given its position between Castle Rocks Hut and Abel Tasman Coast Track).
 You can still camp here, and there are a few flat clearings next to the shelter that offer enough room to pitch a tent.